T. Ras Makonnen: United Kingdom

-On the boat he met Paul Robeson, who had then left America and was establishing a name for himself at the Unity Theater in London.
+On the boat he met Paul Robeson, who had then left America and was establishing a name for himself at the Unity Theatre in London.
 Makonnen subsequently settled in London in 1937.
 He became an active member of the International African Service Bureau (IASB) that had formed under George Padmore's leadership.
 Writing about Makonnen's role in the Bureau, historian Carol Polsgrove presents him as the group's business manager, selling its journal, Pan Africa, at political meetings and handling the bills.

 In London, Makonnen became a founder member of the first attempt to form a Pan-African Federation in mid-1936, which brought together representatives from North, South, East and West Africa, and the Caribbean.
 Makonnen naturally also became involved with the International African Friends of Abyssinia (IAFA), which was chaired by C. L. R. James; one of its leading members was Jomo Kenyatta.
 After the Italian conquest of Abyssinia, IAFA transformed itself into the International African Service Bureau (IASB), under the chairmanship of Padmore, with Makonnen as "executive and publicity secretary".
 Makonnen drafted the constitution.
 According to historian Jack Bowman, Makonnen was central to the IASB's success, spearheading the use of journals within the movement.

 The IASB stood for "the progress and social advancement of Africans at home and abroad; full economic, political and racial equality; and for self-determination".
 The Bureau aimed to "co-ordinate and centralize" Black organisations around the world and link them "in closer fraternal relations" with one another, and with "sympathetic" White organisations.
 Membership of the IASB was restricted to Blacks, but Whites could become associate members.
 The office of the IASB, which was administered and funded through the efforts of Makonnen, was a "regular mecca for all revolutionaries from all the colonies and a rendezvous for the Left"; it also provided a place to stay for colonials. "[Makonnen] did a colossal job", C. L. R. James wrote: "he cooked, and cleaned the place himself … [And] he was no mean agitator himself."

 The IASB was in touch with colonial organisations such as the Gold Coast Aborigines Rights Protection Society, which solicited its support for its 1935 petition regarding monopolistic control of cocoa exports.
 It organised various protest meetings in Trafalgar Square and sent speakers, including Makonnen, as far afield as Belfast and Scotland.
 On the Sunday platforms at Speakers' Corner in Hyde Park, Makonnen and other IASB speakers drew a crowd by using Prince Monolulu – an early funder for the IASB – as the first speaker.
 Monolulu, who earned an occasionally lucrative living as a race-course tipster, had a "kind of Rasputin tone [and] traded in subtle vulgarity of a high order".
 Makonnen himself is described by Nkrumah as a "gifted speaker".
 There, and at left-wing and other meetings, Makonnen assiduously sold the IASB's newspaper.